JRCSTU/CO2MPAS-TA/doc/tutorial.rst

       </p>

 .. note::
-   The synchronized signals are saved in to the ``synced`` sheet.
+   The synchronized signals are saved into the ``synced`` sheet.

 Download demo files
 -------------------
-|co2mpas| contains 3 demo-files that can be used as starting point to try out:
+|co2mpas| contains 3 demo-files that can be used as a starting point to try out:

 1. *co2mpas_conventional.xlsx*: conventional vehicle,
 2. *co2mpas_simplan.xlsx*: sample simulation plan,